-A history and introduction of interior design career management focusing on professional responsibilities, professional organizations, management of office processes, client relationships and overview of establishing and organizing a business.
+A history and introduction of interior design career management focusing on professional responsibilities, professional organizations, management of office processes, client relationships, and overview of establishing and organizing a business.
+This course will culminate with a portfolio presentation to a panel of professionals.
 This course is normally offered in the spring semester.